HenrySwanson/minimal-primes/src/mepn-notes.md

   - g4 = gcd(ij, iiij, ijjj) (temp3)
   - idk what this is
 - 3/4/5/... divisors
-  - only works with one nonempty core, so our pattern is xLz
+  - only works with one nonempty core, so our family is xLz
   - example with 3: check gcd(xz, xL^3z), gcd(xLz, xL^4z), and gcd(xL^2z, xL^5z)
 - TODO: check sq and cube divisors
 - TODO: something with residues?